Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local

 \subsection{Perturbation theory and large $N$ closed equations}

-Perturbation theory for the averaged replicated theory can be constructed accordingly with the standard Feynman rules, and Feynman diagrams look again as a set of vertices materializing interactions involved in the classical averaged action \eqref{classicalaveraged} and edges materializing Wick contractions.
-However, the theory we consider distinguishes from ordinary QFT by the specific non-localities of interactions regarding the underlying $O(N)$ symmetry, from the time non-locality, and from replica indices structure.
-Then we have to construct graphical rules to represent Feynman graphs accommodating these three specificities.
-We will adopt the same convention as in our previous paper \cite{lahoche2024largetimeeffectivekinetics}, itself inspiring from \cite{lahoche2022functional}.
-Vertices are realized by sets of black nodes, corresponding to the fields $\bm{x}_\alpha$, linked together by solid edges representing Euclidean scalar products of vectors, explicitly:
+Perturbation theory for the averaged replicated theory can be constructed using standard Feynman rules.
+Feynman diagrams consist of vertices representing the interactions defined by the classical averaged action \eqref{classicalaveraged}, with edges representing the corresponding Wick contractions.
+However, the theory we consider differs from ordinary QFT due to the specific non-local nature of the interactions stemming from the underlying $O(N)$ symmetry, time non-locality, and the replica index structure.
+Consequently, we must construct a set of graphical rules to represent Feynman diagrams that accommodate these three specificities.
+We adopt the same conventions as in our previous work \cite{lahoche2024largetimeeffectivekinetics}, which itself draws inspiration from \cite{lahoche2022functional}.
+Vertices are represented by clusters of black nodes corresponding to the fields $\bm{x}_\alpha$, linked by solid edges representing the Euclidean scalar products of vectors, explicitly:

-This takes care of non-local structure corresponding to the underlying $O(N)$ symmetry of vertices, but we have again to take into account the replica structure and the time non-locality.
-For the latter ones, it should be noticed that the local time components are \textit{always} associated with the same replica index.
-For this reason, we introduce the graphical convention that any set of dots surrounded by a dashed-dotted circle are both local in time and with the same replica index.
-As an example:
+While this accounts for the non-local structure stemming from the underlying $O(N)$ symmetry of the vertices, we must also consider the replica structure and time non-locality.
+For the latter, it should be noted that the local time components are \textit{always} associated with the same replica index.
+Consequently, we introduce the graphical convention that any set of dots surrounded by a dashed-dotted circle are both local in time and share the same replica index.
+For example:

-The last piece is the Wick contractions, and we represent them as a dashed edge between black nodes.
+The final component involves the Wick contractions, which we represent as dashed edges connecting the black nodes.
 A typical Feynman diagram for $p=3$ involving six external edges is shown in Figure \ref{FeynmanDiag}.
 We refer to the black nodes connected to external (half-)edges as \textit{external nodes}.

-Feynman graphs for such a non-local field theory involve indeed more than sets of vertices and edges.
-They involve also extended structures called \textit{faces}, and are defined such that:
+Feynman graphs for such a non-local field theory involve, in fact, more than just sets of vertices and edges.
+They also include extended structures known as \textit{faces}, which are defined such that: